Last Update: 5/15/23

 Often, serious accidents result in back injuries.
 The human body is vulnerable to spinal cord injuries, as well as injuries to the spine itself, such as herniated discs.
 Less severe injuries can also be very painful and long-lasting; these are called “soft tissue injuries.”

 Unfortunately, insurance companies are skeptical of back injury claims.
 If your accident claim involves a back injury, then you need to be ready for a dispute over the validity of your claim and the extent of your harm.

 a.
-Did accident cause the back problem – didn’t show up right away
+Did the accident cause the back problem – didn’t show up right away

 One common dispute involving accident claims based on back injuries happens when the back injury does not reveal itself at the time of the accident.